-The parent who cannot care for the child to exercise possession must ask the other parent if they can watch the children instead of using a babysitter or asking another person to watch the kids;
+The parent who cannot care for the child to exercise possession must ask the other parent if they can watch the children instead of using a babysitter or asking another person to watch the kids.

-If the other parent refuses or is unable to watch the children, the parent who cannot take possession can place the children with a babysitter, daycare, or ask another person to provide care.
+If the other parent refuses or is unable to watch the children, the parent who cannot take possession can place the children with a babysitter, daycare, or another person to provide care.

 The Right of First Refusal clause is helpful because it allows parents to compromise and make minor changes to their visitation schedules when either parent cannot take possession of the child because of work or other circumstances.
 As a result, co-parents can avoid conflicts and maintain a healthy co-parenting relationship in the long run.

-You and the other parent have good communication
+You and your ex-spouse have good communication.